List of Deportivo Saprissa players

-This is a list of notable Deportivo Saprissa players - footballers who have played for the Costa Rica football club.
+This is a list of notable footballers who have played for Deportivo Saprissa, a football club in Costa Rica.
 Generally, this refers to players who are considered to have made significant contributions to the club's history and includes players with Wikipedia articles as well as those without articles.

 Players are listed by those decades during which they were at the club.
 Note that some players' Saprissa careers spanned more than one decade, hence their names are repeated accordingly.